songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 service manages the shard allocation of a cluster.
 For this reason, the `AllocationService` contains an instance of `AllocationDeciders` to choose nodes for shard allocation.
-This class also manages new nodes joining the cluster and rerouting of shards.
+This class also manages new nodes joining the cluster and the rerouting of shards.
 If none of the nodes accepts the allocation, the shard will remain unassigned.
 Having unassigned shard leads to under-replicated shards.
-It will probably result to yellow cluster and increase the risk of data loss.
+It will probably result to a yellow cluster and increase the risk of data loss.

 _Which actions require decisions?_

-We can find these information from the abstract class `AllocationDecider`.
+We can find this information from the abstract class `AllocationDecider`.
-An allocation decider can make decision for many actions: allocation, rebalancing, keeping the shard in the current node (`canRemain`), and auto-expending the shards of a given index.
+An allocation decider can decide for many actions: allocation, rebalancing, keeping the shard in the current node (`canRemain`), and auto-expanding the shards of a given index.
 Each method returns a decision so that the allocation service knows how to react.
 Each action respects the naming convention `can{Action}` or `should{Action}`.
 Here is a more detailed version: